Brazilian Pepper Tree Control

 Keith's Pro Tips

-"Due to their invasive nature, controlling the Brazilian Pepper Tree can be a frustrating job to pull off.
-Even when treating the weed properly, some Brazilian Pepper can still be likely to re-sprout and new seedlings may appear.
-It’s important to be vigilant in regards to this plant and monitor your land even after the Brazilian Pepper Tree has been eliminated to make sure it doesn’t come back."
+"Controlling the Brazilian pepper tree can be frustrating due to its invasive nature.
+Even when treating the weed properly, some Brazilian peppers can still be likely to re-sprout, and new seedlings may appear.
+It’s important to be vigilant about this plant and monitor your land even after the Brazilian pepper tree has been eliminated to ensure it doesn’t come back."

 Brazilian Pepper Tree Control: How To Get Rid of Brazilian Pepper Tree

-The Brazilian Pepper Tree is an aggressive, invasive tree that has grown in prominence in recent years due to it's spread across the Southern US.
+The Brazilian pepper tree is an aggressive, invasive tree that has grown in prominence recently due to its spread across the Southern US.
 The tree was introduced in Florida as an ornamental and has since spread beyond the state into Texas and even as far as California.
-Brazilian Pepper Trees invade both aquatic and terrestrial habitats, choking out native plants.
+Brazilian pepper trees invade aquatic and terrestrial habitats, choking out native plants.

-The Brazilian Pepper tree was originally brought into the United States in the mid-1800s but is native to South America, particularly in the countries of Brazil and Paraguay.
+The Brazilian pepper tree was originally brought into the United States in the mid-1800s but is native to South America, particularly in Brazil and Paraguay.
 A notable feature of the tree is its tendency to be irritable to the skin.
-It is part of the same family that poison ivy, poison oak and poison sumac are classified in.
-It is also known to cause breathing problems for others due to its peppery scent which is heightened during the blooming period.
+It is part of the same family, and poison ivy, oak, and sumac are classified.
+It is also known to cause breathing problems for others due to its peppery scent heightened during the blooming period.

 If a Brazilian pepper tree has grown on your landscape, this guide can help.
-Read on to learn more about this tree and how to to get rid of the Brazilian Pepper Tree effectively using our professional quality herbicide products.
+Read on to learn more about this tree and how to effectively get rid of it using our professional-quality herbicide products.

 Identification